Adaptations available on the Scheme

 Help with speed control

 If you find using standard pedals for braking or acceleration difficult, you may be better off using a hand control such as a push/pull device.
 This popular adaptation allows you to control the speed of the car with your hands by pushing or pulling a lever to accelerate or brake.
 There are various hand controls available from most manufacturers, but the basic function is the same across most models.
 They range from more basic mechanical push/pull systems to electronic or air compression systems.
-If you think a push/pull device may be right for you, we recommend that you also consider an automatic vehicle.
+Please be aware if you're considering a push/pull device, you will also need to choose a car with an automatic gearbox.

 Help with speed control